 Across the street, a relative newcomer, MozzLab, has created another public gathering place, competing to make this one of the most social intersections around.
 Both corners provide seating that is available for anyone, day and night, open or not.
 Both provide food, but are not cafés and have no table service.
 They are places where people from the neighborhood love to gather and connect in a peaceful environment.

-Nearby Poppy's on a crosstown street
+"Poppy's" on a crosstown street

 A very popular takeout restaurant nearby is another important gathering place for the more trendy crowd that often come round with children and pets.
 The best aspect of this area is that kids can roam free because the dining sheds create a barrier between them and the cars, turning the sidewalk into a safe corridor.
-This would no longer happen if the dining sheds are removed.

 Court Street - full block activation